What If We Don't Raise The Debt Ceiling?

 Default No Longer Unthinkable

-Like a lot of people, Gross believes the debt ceiling dispute will get resolved and he doesn't think the government would ever let a default happen.
+Like a lot of people, Gross believes the debt ceiling dispute will be resolved and he doesn't think the government would ever let a default happen.
 But it's no longer as unthinkable as it once was.

 Billionaire investor Stanley Druckenmiller recently made headlines when he argued that a default might be worth the pain it would cause because it would force the government to tackle its debt problems.
 Economist James Ramsey of New York University says there's something to that argument.